mstksg/inCode/copy/entries/functor-structures-1.md

 the past year or so is something that I can maybe call a "functor structure" designed pattern.
 This is the interest that culminated in my [Functor Combinatorpedia][fpedia] post last year and the *[functor-combinators][]* library.
-In the blog post I called this style the "functor combinator" style because it involved building these functor structures out of small, simple pieces.
 But I've never really explored the more exotic types of lowercase-f functors in Hask --- contravariant functors and invariant functors.